 1. What are the effects of kava?

-The effects of kava depend on such factors as the type and strenght of the cultivar and the method of preparation.
-Generally, kava brings deep relaxation and induces sociability and a feeling of harmony without diminishing mental clarity or awerness.
-For many users, kava (especially the "heady" varieties) is a pleasant, slightly stimulating drink that relieves fatigue, relaxes the body after hard work or effort, clarifies the mind and brings a sense of well-being.
+The effects of kava depend on such factors as the type and strength of the cultivar and the method of preparation.
+Generally, kava is known for its relaxing properties and ability to induce sociability and a feeling of harmony without diminishing mental clarity or awareness.
+For many users, kava is a pleasant, slightly stimulating drink that relieves fatigue, relaxes the body after hard work or effort, clarifies the mind and brings a sense of well-being.
 As noted by an early kava researcher, L. Lewin in 1927 (whose accounts can be read in Dr Lebot's famous book "Kava: The Pacific Elixir: The Definitive Guide to Its Ethnobotany, History, and Chemistry"):

 When the mixture is not too strong, the subject attains a state of happy unconcern, well-being and contentment, free of physical of psychological excitement.
 At the beginning coversation comes in a gentle, easy flow and hearing and sight are honed, becoming able to perceive subtle shades of sound and vision.
 Kava soothes temperaments.
 The drinker never becomes angry, unpleasant, quarrelsome or noisy, as happens with alcohol.
 Both natives and whites consider kava as a means of easing moral discomfort.
 The drinker remains master of his conscience and his reason.
 When consumption is excessive, however, the limbs become tired, the muscles seem no longer to respond to the orders and control of the mind, walking becomes slow and unsteady and the drinker looks partly inebriated.
 He feels the need to lie down. (...)
 The drinker is prey to exhaustion and feels the need to sleep more than any other sensation.
 He is overcome by somnolence and finally drifts off to sleep.